CSLewin/APBW/mess/Combat Procedure.md

 # Combat

 Sometimes you've just gotta chop heads.
 Combat basically works like this:
 1. Everyone rolls initiative.
 You roll your good die if you saw it coming; you roll your bad die if it's a surprise.
+Good dice and bad dice aren't *that* far apart; sometimes the foeman's bad day is better than your best.
-- Good dice and bad dice aren't *that* far apart; sometimes the foeman's bad day is better than your best.
+2. At the start of your turn, roll your good discipline die to generate **momentum**.
+Then, spend that momentum to do stuff; costs in momentum are written as **[number]M.**
-2. asdf
+3. If you're at the right range to Strike your target and you can afford the momentum to do it, it happens.
+When a foe is out of hits, they're dead (or disabled, if you prefer).

 ## Initiative